tbelpaeme/HRI2022-EU-meet-up/index.md

 ## HRI2022 EU meet-up

-As the [ACM/IEEE International Conference on Human-Robot Interaction 2022](https://humanrobotinteraction.org/2022/), or HRI2022 for short, was forced to move from a in-person conference to a virtual only conference, we decided to offer an opportunity for the HRI community to physically meet in Barcelone on Wednesday 9 and Thursday 10 March 2022.
+As the [ACM/IEEE International Conference on Human-Robot Interaction 2022](https://humanrobotinteraction.org/2022/), or HRI2022 for short, was forced to move from an in-person conference to a virtual only conference, we decided to offer an opportunity for the HRI community to physically meet in Barcelona on Wednesday 9 and Thursday 10 March 2022.

 The meet-up is an academic event offering an in-person experience of the HRI2022 conference.
 As the HRI conference is forced to be virtual for a third year in a row, we feel that a real-life event is long overdue.
 Participants will largely travel in from across Europe, but anyone who meets the [travel requirements of Spain](https://www.spth.gob.es/) is welcome.